Background Image for Header: West Virginia scenery

 Patrick Farrell is the founder and president of Savage Grant, a company investing in Appalachia through the energy, infrastructure, and technology industries.
 As part of this strategy, Mr. Farrell co-founded Mountain Point, a cloud technology consulting fi rm based in Charlotte, North Carolina, and CentralApp, an insourcing software development company with workers located throughout Central Appalachia.
 Mr. Farrell also owns and serves as the president of Service Pump and Supply, an industrial products and services company working within the mining, municipal, and oil and gas industries.

-William P. (Pat) Getty is the President and a Trustee of the Claude Worthington Benedum Foundation, which serves West Virginia, southwestern Pennsylvania, and the multi-state economic region centered on Pittsburgh.
-He serves on the implementation committee of the Tri-State Shale Coalition, a collaboration initiated by the Governors of West Virginia, Ohio and Pennsylvania seeking to optimize downstream economic development pertaining to shale gas, especially modern manufacturing.
+William P. (Pat) Getty is the long-time former president of the Claude Worthington Benedum Foundation, which serves West Virginia, southwestern Pennsylvania, and the multi-state economic region centered on Pittsburgh.
+He is now the Foundation's Regional Facilitator and an emeritus member of the Board of Trustees.
+Getty serves on the implementation committee of the Tri-State Shale Coalition, a collaboration initiated by the Governors of West Virginia, Ohio and Pennsylvania seeking to optimize downstream economic development pertaining to shale gas, especially modern manufacturing.
 Since 2006, he has been a leader of Power of 32, a 32-county, four-state visioning and development project in the Pittsburgh economic region.

-Jennifer Giovannitti is the regional community development manager for the Federal Reserve Bank of Richmond, whose mission it is to support economic stability and mobility for low-and moderate-income communities.
-At the Richmond Fed, Giovannitti is the team’s specialist in workforce development, community fi nance, and issues facing rural communities.
-Her position has a regional focus, working with national experts and community-oriented investors, as well as other Reserve Banks on policy and data-oriented projects.
+Jennifer Giovannitti is the new president of the Claude Worthington Benedum Foundation, succeeding William P. “Pat” Getty.
+She was named the first women president in August 2018 and officially has been at the helm of the foundation since mid-October 2018.
+Prior to her current role, Giovannitti was the regional community development manager for the Federal Reserve Bank of Richmond, whose mission it is to support economic stability and mobility for low-and moderate-income communities.
+She was the team’s specialist in workforce development, community finance and issues facing rural communities.
+Her position had a regional focus, working with national experts and community-oriented investors, as well as other Reserve Banks on policy and data-oriented projects.

 President and CEO, The Health Plan